daniellyluzardo/JobsityChallenge/README.md

   * After downloading it, make sure to add it to the resources file on src/resources file on your repository
 * How to run tests
   * You may run TestSteps on tests package or run each scenario separately
   * You may change test priority to run all scenarios in a certain order
+* Screenshots will be stored in C:\Screenshots\
+* You may run with either browsers uncommenting some lines of system property

 ### Who do I talk to? ###